Ubspy/Robotics-Tutorial/readme.md

 }
 ```

+First I want to say `static` will be explained later (in a couple of sections), just for now put it in your function inside the `Main` class.

-Let's walk this through, first thing is `returnType`.
+Let's walk this through, `returnType`.
 This is a placeholder for a variable type.
 With the example I used before: `double squareRootOfTwo = sqrt(2);`.
 The `sqrt()` function would have to return a double, so instead of `returnType` we would type `double`.
 When you're writing a function, you have to explicitly state what type of variable it's going to return, if any.

 Next is the `functionName`, this is just like a variable name.
 You can name your variable whatever you want, it follows the same naming rules as variables.
 We normally use `cammelCase` just like we do for variables.
 Please also appropriately name your functions, I don't want to see any `customFunction1()`, make it so people reading it have a good idea of what it does.